cloudikeme/cncf-tools-end-to-end-project/Google-GKE/README.md

 export USE_GKE_GCLOUD_AUTH_PLUGIN=True
 ```

-### **Step 2: Create a Google Cloud Project**
+### **Step 2: Create a Google Cloud Project

-First, cd into the `cluster-setup` directory

-Next, let's create a new project.
+First, we start by creating a new Google Cloud Project.
 We will generate a unique project ID using my name , the current date, and time to ensure it’s globally unique:

 ```bash
 export PROJECT_ID=ikeme-$(date +%Y%m%d%H%M%S)